 Administrators and developers work in the admin view to configure websites, for example, by setting host names, languages and access rights.

 From the top menu you can also find:

-- Optimizely Customized Commerce – If installed, you find a link to the customized Commerce user interface in the product selector area (which is opened from the product switcher).
+- Optimizely Customized Commerce – If Optimizely Customized Commerce is installed, you find a link to the Commerce user interface in the product selector area (which is opened from the product switcher).

-- Installed apps – Apps are plug-ins and extensions developed by Optimizely and by third-party companies.
+- Installed apps – Apps (also called add-ons) are plug-ins and extensions developed by Optimizely and by third-party companies.
 Some apps are installed and used as gadgets in Optimizely, but some are available from the product selector area.
 You can also create your own customized app.

-Optimizely's Search is a cloud-ready extension for building advanced and custom search features that are based on your content model.
-If you are using the Optimizely Digital Experience Platform (DXP), Optimizely Search & Navigation is automatically included in your installation.
-Otherwise, Search & Navigation requires a separate license.
+Optimizely's recommended search functionality is Optimizely Search & Navigation, which is a cloud-ready extension that lets you build advanced customized search features based on your content model.
+If you are using the Optimizely Digital Experience Platform (DXP), Optimizely Search & Navigation is automatically included in your installation, otherwise it requires a separate license.

 - Support for drag-and-drop functionality based on the DND system in Dojo.